Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Computer Vision/Sobel_filter/README.md

 ## Step 5: Non-maxima Suppression and thresholding
 The gradient magnitude produced results in thick edges.
 Ideally, the final image should have thin edges.
 Thus, we must perform non maximum suppression to thin out the edges.
 Non maximum suppression works by finding the pixel with the maximum value in an edge.
 The image is scanned along the image gradient direction, and if pixels are not part of the local maxima they are set to zero.
 This has the effect of supressing all image information that is not part of local maxima.

 Thresholding was done to identify 2 kinds of pixels which is the strong and weak pixels.
 So that we can remove the irrelevant pixel values or the noise that is present in the image.
 These values are found by getting the minimum and maximum value from the pixel value in the image array and use the ratio from the argument to determine the high and low threshold.
-Therefore, lower **high-threshold-ratio** will show more accurate data in the final image since we are taking a more broad pixel range.
-If we put **high-threshold-ratio** equal to 1, it wil only show pixels that are equal to the max value.
+Therefore, lower **'high-threshold-ratio'** will show a more accurate data in the final image since we are taking a more broad pixel range.
+If we put **'high-threshold-ratio'** equal to 1, it wil only show pixels that are equal to the max value within the image.

 Below is the final output of our **Canny Edge Detector**
 <img src="https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Computer%20Vision/Sobel_filter/Visuals/sobel_filter_result.png" width="842" height="600">